Donald Trump, The Occupier

 Trump Threatens Birthright Citizenship

-HE’S BACK!
-And this time Donald Trump will have a compliant Congress and a whole roster of willing Cabinet ministers.
-The first thing he promises to do — after upending international trade with tariffs — is to deport millions of immigrants.
-If this did not promise to be both tragic and harmful to the economy, I would feel like making a big bowl of popcorn, pulling up a chair and watching the whole thing crash.
+Donald Trump is back.
+And this time he will have a compliant Congress and a whole roster of willing Cabinet ministers.
+The first thing Trump promises to do — after upending international trade with tariffs — is to deport millions of immigrants.
+If this did not promise to be both tragic and harmful to the economy, I would feel like making a big bowl of popcorn, pulling up a chair and watching the whole debacle.

 Listening to interviews of people who cross our borders illegally at great peril to themselves, one is struck by the ordinariness of their motivation.
 They just want to live more prosperous, secure lives.
 I’ll wager that any of our ancestors who came here voluntarily had the same motivation.

-Trump says birthright citizenship is a magnet for illegal immigration and wants to eliminate it.
-He has threatened to use an executive order to do so once he assumes office.
+Trump says birthright citizenship is a magnet for illegal immigration.
+He has threatened to use an executive order to eliminate it once he assumes office.
 There is one problem.
-Birthright citizenship is not a government policy that can be changed with a counter policy, or even a law Congress can repeal or modify.
+Birthright citizenship is not a government policy that can be changed with an executive order, or even a law Congress can repeal or modify.
 The Constitution itself establishes this type of citizenship.

 After the Civil War, the United States ratified several constitutional amendments designed to clarify the status of formerly enslaved people.
 Among these was the Fourteenth Amendment, which states “All persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States.”
 This is clear enough.
 The only possible ambiguity relates to the second clause regarding being subject to the jurisdiction of the United States.